CEI-lab/ece3400-2017/docs/index.md

 # ECE 3400 Intelligent Physical Systems
 ## Cornell University Fall 2017

 Welcome to ECE 3400; a class where students learn to tie the fundamental principles of Electrical and Computer Engineering (ECE) across virtual and physical boundaries.
-IPS are systems that can perceive, reason about, and act upon their environment - correspondingly, this class involves design of a mobile robot able to navigate and map a maze autonomouly.
+Intilligent Physical Systems can perceive, reason about, and act upon their environment - correspondingly, this class involves design of a mobile robot able to navigate and map a maze autonomously.
-Instead of the traditional fundamental lectures and hand-ins, we aim to leverage peer-to-peer mentoring where students, under guidance, upload their progress and ideas to create a sustainable and continuously evolving database for students in the following semesters to access and rely upon.
-Essentially this means that the students themselves will help develop and renew the course material every semester.
+Instead of traditional hand-ins, we leverage peer-to-peer mentoring where students, under guidance, upload their progress and ideas to create a sustainable and continuously evolving database for students in the following semesters to access and rely upon.
+Essentially this means that the students themselves help develop and renew the course material every semester.

 ![ECE3400 Overview](./images/Overview.png)